kyrylo0605/wordpress/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 Currently our plugin does not support products with variant & hence you may not see their transaction data in GA.
 This feature is only available with the <a href="https://1.envato.market/Yvn3R" target="_blank">premium version</a> of our plugin.

-= Does this plugin provide Adwords Conversion Tracking? =
+= Does this plugin provide Google Ads Conversion Tracking? =

-The free version of our plugin does not provide Adwords Conversion Tracking feature.
+The free version of our plugin does not provide Google Ads Conversion Tracking feature.
 This feature is only available with the <a href="https://1.envato.market/Yvn3R" target="_blank">premium version</a> of our plugin.

 = Does this plugin provide Facebook Pixel Tracking? =